 The purpose of obtaining fingerprints and DNA samples is to allow for a speculative search to be made against the local and national databases prior to your appointment to the police force.
 This is to ensure that you have not previously come to adverse police attention, which you have not informed us of, and also that you are not linked to any outstanding crime scenes.

 The first six months of police training will be classroom based.
 Police officers and police staff trainers will deliver the course at a police-training establishment in Bridgend.

 This is a non-residential course designed to help maximise learning potential both academically and practically and start developing operational policing skills.
 The classroom syllabus is based on the curriculum developed by the College of Policing, which covers all areas required for the role of a Police Constable.
 Various E-learning packages alongside fitness, first aid and personal safety training will also be undertaken.

 At various stages of the course, student constables will need to demonstrate their understanding and knowledge through informal and formal assessment processes.
 This will include multiple choice examinations, assignments and practical assessments.
 Constables are always expected to display the appropriate behaviour and attitude during their training in line with the police service’s Code of Ethics.

 Following the successful completion of year one officers will commence a period of tutoring at an operational police station with a qualified tutor.
 Successful completion of the tutor phase will allow student constables to be placed on independent patrol.

-In years two and three, whilst working in an operational environment, student constables on the apprenticeship will be working towards achieving a degree in Professional Policing Practice whilst Degree holder student constables will be working towards achieving a Graduate Certificate in Professional Policing.
+In years two and three (depending on entry route), whilst working in an operational environment, student constables on the apprenticeship will be working towards achieving a degree in Professional Policing Practice whilst Degree holder student constables will be working towards achieving a Graduate Certificate in Professional Policing.

 Recruits on both programmes will be required to complete an occupational competency portfolio during their probationary period, and will be required to complete a level of private study, outside of working hours.